crc0507/academic-kickstart/content/post/termproject/term_project.md

     Ocurrence of going word under label 1:  0.030893198579623055

-# d. predict test data
+## d. predict test data
-#### I classified all the test data accroding to our model and print the accuracy.
+#### For test data, we have also pre-processed before, so it is clean data to make prediction.
+I classified all the test data accroding to our model and print the accuracy.
+The result of accuracy is about 40%.

 ```python